-In concert, on BBC Radio 4, Alex performed for a live broadcast of Bob Chilcott’s Jazz Mass at St Martin-in-the-Fields, as well as performing as a soloist in the Serenade to Music (Vaughan Williams) with Malcolm Martineau, and the soloist in Serenade for Tenor, Horn and Strings (Britten) with the Amaretti Consort.
-He has performed as a recitalist in Cathedrals across the UK such as Durham, Manchester and Newcastle and last year Alex performed for the Friends of Opera North with the critically acclaimed Irish baritone, Gavan Ring.
-This summer he performed in recital with the Irish-Canadian mezzo soprano Wallis Giunta in the North East of England, raising close to £1000 for the charity Henry Dancer Days.
+Live on BBC Radio 4, Alex performed multiple times as a soloist for the Daily Service and for a live broadcast of Bob Chilcott’s Jazz Mass at St Martin-in-the-Fields.
+He also performed for the BBC Philharmonic Orchestra live on BBC Radio 1 with Clean Bandit and live on BBC Radio 2 with Boy George.
+He sang in the Serenade to Music with Malcolm Martineau and in the Serenade for Tenor, Horn and Strings with the Amaretti Consort.
+He has performed as a recitalist in Cathedrals across the UK such as Durham, Manchester and Newcastle and last year Alex performed for the Friends of Opera North.
+Last summer he performed in recital in Northumberland, raising over £800 for the charity Henry Dancer Days.

 Please do not print, reproduce or edit this biography without permission.